The engine internal combustion unit produces a lot of heat – at times temperatures hit over 200 degrees.

 Here are a few things that can happen in your engine when you are driving with low coolant.

-1. Engine meltdown
+1. Overheated Engine

 If you do not take care of low engine coolant immediately, the engine will start overheating, and there will be a spike in temperatures on various engine hot spots.
 The head gasket will start leaking, allowing more coolant into the engine system.